asimabbas31/seh/README.md

 ![alt text](https://github.com/asimabbas31/seh/blob/asimabbas31-desgin/desgin.png)

-As shown in diagram for new application we have setup the four nodes on AWS (t2.micro).Two nodes are running as kubernetes Slave cluster and one is kubernetes Master node and one as a Bastian/Ansible Host.
+As shown in diagram for new application we have setup the three nodes on AWS (t2.micro).Two nodes are running as kubernetes Slave cluster and one is kubernetes Master node.
 We are using MySql as a database storage server.
 On Kuberenets Slave nodes Pods are PHP application and Ngninx.
 In combination with PHP-FPM, Nginx is configured to send requests for .php routes to PHP-FPM to serve the page..
 We’ll create a Docker image that includes our application code, and configure a pod to run containers from that image in Kubernetes.

+Furthermore to secure the environment we can use the Bastian host.
+Right now its not part of the my guide.

+ In very simple terms, a bastion host is the only host or computer which is allowed public network access.
+The other common name used for a bastion host is ‘Jump Box’.
+This is usually a powerful server box with high network security as this is the only host which is allowed public access.
+System admins can use this machine to connect to other instances in the backend infrastructure via secure authentication mechanisms.

-Basic AWS Points for Better Security and Managment :
+Basic AWS Points for Better Security and Managment.

 - Every region in the world has a default VPC
 - Connect corporate network to the VPC using VPN